 UPS is America's largest package delivery company and a leading global provider of specialized transportation and logistics services.
-It has operated its own dedicated airline since 1988, and now ranks among the ten largest air carriers worldwide, with 580 aircraft of its own or under charter.
+It has operated its own dedicated airline since 1988, and now ranks among the ten largest air carriers worldwide, with around 580 aircraft of its own or under charter.
 Although over three-quarters of its revenues are still generated in the US, the group has an extensive global network, and is attempting to develop both its range of services and its international presence through acquisition.
 In 2012, it agreed terms for the acquisition of European rival TNT Express for €5.2bn.
 However that deal met with strong objections from EU regulators, forcing UPS to withdraw its offer at the beginning of 2013.
 (TNT was later acquired by FedEx instead).
 UPS is also comparatively weak in the fast-developing Asian market, which it serves mostly through affiliates, or from 2017 through a joint venture with China's SF Express.
 The boom in global e-commerce has helped lift performance to new highs in recent years.
-In the US alone the company delivered an average of 21m packages per day in 2018.
-Global revenues reached a new record of $71.9bn, with net income of almost $4.8bn.
-David Abney is chairman & CEO.
-The American Messenger Company was founded in Seattle in 1907 by enterprising teenager James Casey as a bicycle messenger company.
+In 2019, the company delivered an average of 21.9m packages per day, and global revenues reached a new record of $74.1bn, with net income of $4.4bn.
+Unlike FedEx, which has cut its ties to Amazon, the ecommerce giant is still UPS's biggest customer, accounting for almost 12% of revenues.
+Chairman & CEO David Abney is set to retire in 2020, and will pass over the role of CEO in 2020 to long-time board director and former Home Depot CFO Carol Tomé.
+The American Messenger Company was founded in Seattle in 1907 as a bicycle messenger company by enterprising teenager Jim Casey, who led the company for the next five decades.
 It adopted the new name of United Parcel Service of America in 1919 after expanding to California.
 A national presence didn't come until 1975, with the first international office - in Germany - the following year.
 UPS acquired internmational retail chain Mail Boxes Etc in 2001, gradually rebranding that business as The UPS Store, offering general logistics and small enterprise services to business and personal customers.
 All outlets are operated by franchisees.

 Which agencies handle advertising & marketing for UPS?
 Find out more from Adbrands Account Assignments